caramortati/C2-Beaconing-Wireshark/README.md

 https://github.com/user-attachments/assets/fc371acb-01e7-4cd0-90e9-3c761de55278

+### 🎥 http.request && ip.src == 192.168.56.103
+The filer 'http.request && ip.src == 192.168.56.103' was used to show only requests initiated by the victim.
+This is important because beaconing is outbound communication from the compromised host to the C2 server.

 ### 🎥 http.user_agent contains "python"
 The filter `http.user_agent contains "python` was used to show the user-agent shows python-requests, which confirms this traffic is script-generated rather than normal human web browsing.

 https://github.com/user-attachments/assets/7036272c-5e5c-46f3-8f05-6dee42817d32

 ### 🎥 http.response
-The filter `http.response` was used to isolate server responses to HTTP requests.
+We created the filter `http.response` and added it to filter display.
+This was used to isolate server responses to HTTP requests.
 Observing repeated `200 OK` responses confirmed that the C2 server is consistently responding to victim check ins.

 https://github.com/user-attachments/assets/d0e3f659-fabe-4110-b638-75b3309b5766